Naruki-Ichihara/fenics_optimize/README.md

 This container will survive until when you stop the container.

 # Solve elasticity problem using _smoothed aggregation algerbaric multigrid method_
-This repository include following solvers for the _large scale _elasticity problem.
+This repository includes following solvers for the _large scale_ elasticity problem.

 * Smoothed Aggregation Algerbaric Multigrid method (SAAM)
 * Super LU (TO DO)